Understanding popular matchings via stable matchings

 We know that the popular roommates problem is NP-hard~\cite{FKPZ18,GMSZ18}.
 Here we adapt the hardness reduction given in Section~\ref{sec:stable-dominant} to show a short and simple proof of hardness of this problem.
 We first mention some useful structural results from Section~\ref{prelims} that extend to the roommates case.

-The first is the {\em Rural Hospitals Theorem}, see \cite[Theorem 4.5.2]{GI89}).
-That is, if $H = (V,E)$ admits stable matchings, then all stable matchings in $H$ have to match the same subset of vertices. matching in $H$ can include $e$~\cite{Kav18}.
+The first is the {\em Rural Hospitals Theorem}, see \cite[Theorem 4.5.2]{GI89}.
+That is, if $H = (V,E)$ admits stable matchings, then all stable matchings in $H$ have to match the same subset of vertices.
+Another useful property is that if an edge $e$ is labeled $(-,-)$ with respect to a stable matching in $H$ then no popular matching in $H$ can include $e$~\cite{Kav18}.
+This is based on the {\em tightness} of popular edges in roommates instances and the fact that an edge labeled $(-,-)$ with respect to a stable matching is slack.
 Last, we recall that the characterization of popular matchings given in Theorem~\ref{thm:char-popular} also holds when $G$ is non-bipartite.

 \begin{pr} \inp A (non-bipartite) graph $H = (V,E)$ with strict preference lists.\\ \ques If there is a popular matching in $H$. \end{pr}

 Given a 3SAT formula $\phi$, we transform it as described in Section~\ref{sec:stable} and build the graph $G$ as described in Section~\ref{sec:stable-dominant}.
 We now augment the bipartite graph $G$ into a non-bipartite graph $H$, depicted in Fig.~\ref{fig:roommates} as follows: \begin{itemize} \item Add edges between $s$ and the $d'$-vertex in $\neg x$'s gadget for every variable $x$. \item At the other end of the graph $G$, add an edge $(t,r)$ along with a triangle $\langle r,r',r''\rangle$, where $r,r',r''$ are new vertices. \end{itemize}